What Your Keyword Ranking Position Means for Your Web Page

 And that’s just a tiny fraction of everything SEO strategists have to think about when doing their jobs.

-Even though there are many different factors, SEO boils down to one simple number:
+Even though there are many different factors, SEO boils down to one simple factor:

 Your position on the SERP is the most critical indicator of your SEO strategy’s success.
 It shows you what works and (maybe more importantly) what doesn’t.
-It can also help you make better decisions about your strategy in the future.
+It also plays several other vital roles in your business’s success:

 This article will discuss what your keyword ranking position tells you about your web page and how to improve it.